Organic fertilizer products sourced locally

 When recycled fertilizers are the topic of discussion, it usually brings to mind the recycling of the nutrients that are in fodder back into the soil as manure.
 The waste sludge that is produced as a by-product of biogas production can be used as recycled fertilizers, instead of traditional fertilizers.

 During the production of biogas, the raw material's nutrients are transformed to better suit the requirements of organic plants.
 At the biogas plants, the refined and hygienized digestate is centrifuged into liquefied or solid sludge.

 "The liquefied digestate that is born during the process, is an excellent fertilizer that has less noticeable odor, no hazardous microbes nor, for example, weed seeds.
-The quality of recycled fertilizers is also monitored carefully," says Ari Suomilammi, Vice President, Biogas Production, Gasum.
+The quality of recycled fertilizers is also monitored carefully," says Ari Suomilammi, circular economy, Finland, Biogas, Gasum.

 All approved fertilizers receive a certificate from the Finnish Food Safety Authority (Evira) based on analysed samples that have been collected from the plants.
 The certificate states what raw materials were used in the production, their pH-value, the proportion of organic matter, as well as the proportions of primary and micro nutrients.
 The certificate also shows the hygiene-level of the fertilizer and toxic metal concentrations that must be less than very strictly defined maximum levels.

 Gasum already has about 700 farmers as customers

 Gasum is Finland's largest company that refines societal waste sludge through biogasification.
 Currently, Gasum has about 700 farmers as customers, who receive fertilizers produced by the company.